yannickseurin/crypto-book/src/mathematical-preliminaries/elliptic-curves.md

 Another advantage is that computing the group law is more efficient because it does not require to perform modular division (which is only required to perform projective-to-affine conversion).
 A ballpark estimation is that a modular inversion is 20 to 100 times more costly than a modular multiplication depending on the platform and the implementation.

-The projective coordinates obtained with the substitution $x \leftarrow X/Z$, $y \leftarrow Y/Z$ is just one possibility among others, called *homogeneous* projective coordinates because the resulting projective equation $\eqref{2}$ for the curve is homogeneous, meaning all terms have the same total degree, 3 here.
+The projective coordinates obtained with the substitution $x \leftarrow X/Z$, $y \leftarrow Y/Z$ is just one possibility among others, called *homogeneous* projective coordinates because the resulting projective equation {{eqref: proj_weierstrass}} for the curve is homogeneous, meaning all terms have the same total degree, 3 here.
 An very common alternative are *Jacobian coordinates* defined by the substitution
 \[
  x \leftarrow X/Z^2, \quad y \leftarrow Y/Z^3.